| Swing bridge 49, Royal Oak, Oakgrove Royal

 of the vertical post which sits between two transverse beams

 with a collar assembly fixing the post firmly to the deck.
+The vertical post can now transfer any horizontal forces from

 either traffic braking on the deck or boats hitting the side